What are The Estate Planning Basics? What Goes in an Estate Plan?

 What Kind of Planning Goes Into “Estate Planning”?

-Estate planning isn’t always straightforward.
+Understanding the basics of estate planning isn’t always straightforward.
 Let’s take “Hal and Wanda.”
-This responsible couple, with foresight in their estate planning, created a Living Trust.
+With foresight in their estate planning, this responsible couple created a Living Trust.
 They transferred their home into the trust and similarly moved their bank accounts, brokerage accounts, LLC units, stocks, and bonds (which is no easy feat).

 In our example, Hal named Wanda as the primary beneficiary for their life insurance and IRAs, with their children Sam and Deb as secondary beneficiaries.
 Their 401(k) followed the same pattern.
 In doing this, they intentionally left out their IRAs, life insurance, and annuities from the trust.